 High precision volumetric dispensing

-mta’s precision piston dispensing system is used for liquid and high-viscosity materials with mono or two-components and various dispensing processes, such as potting, gluing or conformal coating.
+mta uses volumetric dispensing systems for liquid and high-viscosity materials with mono- or two-components in a variety of dispensing processes, including potting, gluing, and conformal coating.

-The working principle of mta volumetric dispensers combines a linear motion to define the amount of material to be dispensed (see 2 and 4 in on the image below) and a rotary motion (see 3 on the image) to feed the material outwards.
+The mta volumetric dispensers us a combination of linear and rotary motion.
+The linear motion defines the amount of material dispensed (see 2 and 4 in on the image below).
+While the rotary motion (see 3 on the image) switches between charging and dosing.